Skip to main content

 Response will be something like this :

 • Within VSCode open up terminal.
-Use the commands suggested by Copilot Chat.
+Paste and run commands suggested by Copilot Chat.

 • Notice the files created.
 Two projects (API and Test).